 (Oh yes, Churchill was at these meetings as well.
 But his presence was merely symbolic; in both World Wars he had schemed to get the United States involved at the earliest stage, demonstrating Great Britain’s dependence on them.
 Apart from that, Britain was actually the big loser of the war - within a few years, they lost most of their colonies, including India.
-To my knowledge, Great Britain was the first country ever to be dominated by one of its former colonies.)
+To my knowledge, Great Britain is the only former empire ever to be dominated by its former colony.)

-However, Roosevelt couldn’t openly discuss his vision of American world rule, and many of his subjects who didn’t grasp his subtle master plan thought he sympathised with Communism.
-He died of a heart attack on April 12th, 1945, just after having been re-elected for a fourth term, and just before the defeat of Germany; maybe the excitement of finally reaching his aim was too much, but I wouldn’t be surprised if one of his oblivious fellowmen had been involved, thinking he was doing damage control before the post-war conferences.
+However, Roosevelt couldn’t openly discuss his vision of American world domination, and many of his subjects who didn’t grasp his subtle master plan thought he sympathised with communism.
+He died of a cerebral haemorrhage on April 12th, 1945, just after having been re-elected for a fourth term, and just before the defeat of Germany; maybe the excitement of finally reaching his aim was too much, but I wouldn’t be surprised if one of his oblivious fellowmen had been involved, thinking he was doing damage control before the post-war conferences.

 Roosevelt’s vice-president Truman succeeded him and met with Stalin in Potsdam to ask for his support against Japan, discuss the world’s future and distribute the loot.

-After their unconditional surrender on May 8th, 1945, Austria and Germany were divided into four zones (the American, British and French zones in the West and the Soviet one in the East), and so was the German capital Berlin itself, which lay in the centre of the Soviet sector.
+After their unconditional surrender on May 8th, 1945, Germany was divided into four zones (the American, British and French zones in the West and the Soviet one in the East), and so was the German capital Berlin itself which lay in the centre of the Soviet sector.

-After the disastrous result of the last German defeat, and fearing the spread of Communism, the Americans decided to introduce a new system of domination: rather than plundering the defeated European countries and leaving them on their own, they let them work for the United States while allowing them to elect governments that acted within their parameters.
-This was called the European Recovery Program, known as Marshall Plan, which was offered to the European countries affected by the war but declined by the USSR and the states of their zone because it would have given the US too much influence.
+Remembering the disastrous result of the last German defeat and fearing the spread of communism, the United States, speaking softly and carrying a big stick, decided to introduce a new system of domination: rather than plundering the defeated European countries and leaving them on their own, they let them work for the United States while allowing them to elect governments that acted within their parameters.
+This was called the European Recovery Program, known as the Marshall Plan, which was offered to the European countries affected by the war but declined by the USSR and the states of their zone because it would have given the US too much influence.

-The West Germans were leniently punished - at the Nuremberg Trials the figureheads of the Third Reich (who hadn’t committed suicide like Hitler or Goebbels) were executed, and a few others were sentenced to long prison terms some of which were suspended after just a few years.
+The West Germans were leniently punished - at the Nuremberg Trials the figureheads of the Third Reich (who hadn’t committed suicide like Hitler or Goebbels) were executed, and others were sentenced to long prison terms; many of these were released after just a few years.